NordicESMhub/OsloCTM3/README.md

 > git remote -v

----
+### 2. Branch

-2. Otherwise create your own development branch from master (on git-hub) and give it a descriptive (not too long) name, e.g. use your git-hub username and an abbreviation for your project.
+Otherwise create your own development branch from master (on git-hub) and give it a descriptive (not too long) name, e.g. use your git-hub username and an abbreviation for your project.
 Clone that branch:

 > git clone github.com:NordicESMhub/<username_project>.git